My Destiny (Philippine TV series)

 My Destiny is a 2014 Philippine television drama romance series broadcast by GMA Network.
 Directed by Joyce E. Bernal, it stars Carla Abellana, Tom Rodriguez and Rhian Ramos.
 It premiered on June 30, 2014, on the network's Telebabad line up.
 The series concluded on October 17, 2014, with a total of 80 episodes.

 The series is streaming online on YouTube.

 Premise

 Grace, a family woman meets Matthew and they become both attracted to each other.
-While Grace's sister Joy who suffers from leukemia falls in love with Lucas, who is Grace's Matthew.
+While Grace's sister Joy who has leukemia falls in love with Lucas, who is Grace's Matthew.